-- Enter a passcode, then re-enter it.
+Step 7: Enter a passcode twice.
+The passcode is the key to protecting your phone because the user must know what it is to exit the designated app.
 Alternately, you can enable Face ID or Touch ID as a way to end a Guided Access session.
-The passcode is the key to protecting your phone because the user must know what it is to exit the designated app.

-- Toggle Accessibility Shortcut to On, which allows you to triple-click the home or side button and enter Guided Access mode at any time from within your chosen app.
+Step 8: Go back to the previous screen and tap the Toggle next to Accessibility Shortcut.
+This allows you to triple-click the Home or Side button and enter Guided Access mode at any time from within your chosen app.

 When you’re ready to concentrate on a single app, do the following:

-- Open the app that you want to concentrate on.
+Step 1: Open the app that you want to focus on.

-- If you want parts of your screen to stop responding to touch, use one finger to circle those areas.
+Step 3: Use one finger to circle parts of the screen you don’t want responding to touch input.
 This is convenient when watching a video or reading so you cannot tap out of your task.
-You can move or resize the circle (or square) on screen, or tap the X to remove it.
+You can move or resize the defined areas or tap the X to remove them.

-- Tap Guided Access, and tap the Start button at the upper right.
+Step 5: Tap the Start button at the upper-right.

-You can use Siri to make it easy to start a Guided Access session; simply launch the app that you want and tell Siri to Turn on Guided Access.
-It will not do anything until you have chosen the app you want to lock into.
+Note: If you have tired fingers, you can use Siri to start a Guided Access session.
+Just launch an app and tell Siri to “turn on Guided Access.”
+Siri will not do anything until you have an app open.